kokleongkl/Simple-Machine-Learning-CNN-Model/README.md

 # Convert to TFLite

 you could make use of the tfLifeConvertor.py to convert your model into TFLITE model for your mobile or Mircoprocessors

+# Image Reizing

+You can make use of resize.py to resize your image for optimal performance

+# Dataset

+Put your images in different folders as a indicator of labels to train for example, training dataset would be under dataset/train/"NAME OF THE LABEL" and for validation, dataset/test/"NAME OF THE LABEL"